-To be more precise, an individual's blood type is most often considered to be rare if only one other person in 1,000 lacks the same antigens or shares the same uncommon antigens.
-A person's blood type is considered as very rare if only one person in 10,000 has or lacks similar blood antigens.
+To be more precise, an individual's blood type is considered to be rare if only one other person in 1,000 lacks the same antigens or shares the same uncommon antigens.
+A person's blood type is considered 'very rare' if only one person in 10,000 has or lacks similar blood antigens.
 That’s a much bigger haystack to search in!

 For example there are certain ethnic groups where certain blood types are most common.
 This is to do with geography and ethnicity combining.
 Examples are:

-So where you are in the world can have a brearing on what is considered a rare type and what blood is available.
-In the UK we especially need more black and Asian donors, because we have more black and Asian patients who require this blood than donors.
+So where you are in the world can have a bearing on what is considered a rare type and what blood is available.
+In the UK we especially need more black, Asian and Arab donors, because we have more black, Asian and Arab patients who require this blood than donors.

 When a patient requires a blood transfusion, they can usually be given blood from a donor based on their ABO group and Rh type only.

-Not everybody knows their blood type and nearly nobody knows their subtypes but what we do know is that you’re most likely to share rare blood types with donors from the same ethnic heritage.
-So for Sickle Cell disease patients who are mainly from black heritage and for Thalassaemia patients who are mainly from Asian, Arab or Mediterranean heritage, we know we need more donors from these same heritages.
+Not everybody knows their blood type and almost nobody knows their subtypes, but we do know that you’re most likely to share rare blood types with donors from the same ethnic heritage.
+So for sickle cell disease patients who are mainly from black heritage and for thalassaemia patients who are mainly from Asian, Arab or Mediterranean heritage, we know we need more donors from these same heritages.

 Where possible we try to provide fresh blood cells.
 When this is not possible, we may directly ask donors with rare blood types to come and donate.